SnehanjanChatterjee/url-shortener-java-backend/README.md

-# url-shortener-java-backend
+## Overview
-Backend of Url Shortener project for Spring Boot in Java
+Backend of Url Shortener project for Spring Boot in Java.
+Frontend Repository: [url-shortener-nextjs-frontend](https://github.com/SnehanjanChatterjee/url-shortener-nextjs-frontend)

+Access the website at https://url-shortener-nextjs-frontend.vercel.app/

+## Note
+This backend app is hosted on [Render](https://www.render.com)'s free tier.
+Render spins down a Free web service that goes 15 minutes without receiving inbound traffic.
+Render spins the service back up whenever it next receives a request to process.

+So if the website appears unresponsive, the backend is likely in "sleep" mode after being idle for 15 minutes.

+It’s currently waking up, which may take up to a minute.
+Kindly wait for a moment, and the app will be ready shortly.
+Thank you for your understanding!

 ## Prerequisites